 Mediation is confidential.
 Generally, what you say there stays there.
-No one can use what you say in mediation against you later in court or other hearings.
-There are exceptions to this.
-Threats of violence and information about abuse that has not been reported are not confidential.
+No one can use what you say there against you later in court or other hearings.
+There are exceptions.
+Threats of violence and info about abuse that has not been reported are not confidential.

-Mediation allows you to try to solve problems creatively.
-After you have discussed both sides of the dispute, it may be easy to see and suggest a simple solution.
+Mediation lets you try to solve problems creatively.
+After discussing both sides of the dispute, it may be easy to see and suggest a simple solution.

-You have a trained mediator's help.
+You have a trained mediator’s help.
 Feelings and values are part of the dispute and negotiations.
-You may use them to reach an acceptable agreement.
+You can use them to reach an acceptable agreement.

 Mediation is generally cheaper than court.
 Many mediation organizations offer a sliding scale.
-This is often much cheaper than going to court.
 Even if you need a judge to sign your agreement and convert it to a court order, as in a parenting plan case, you will not have to pay a lawyer to go to trial about these issues with you.

-Mediation can help you save an ongoing relationship to the extent you can.
+Mediation can help you save an ongoing relationship.
 This can include

 *There are no guarantees.
 Mediation may not work for you.

-In court or arbitration, a decision maker listens to both sides of the dispute and then decides for you.
-That is usually the final decision.
+In court, a judge listens to both sides of the dispute and then decides for you.
 You must follow it, even if you think it unfair.

 In mediation, you and the other party are encouraged to work hard to determine how to solve the dispute.
 You are active in finding a solution.

 If you cannot agree, you can still go to court.
-If you solve part of your issue in mediation, you will have less to ask the court to decide.
+If you solve part of your issue in mediation, you have less for a judge to decide.
 If you reach full agreement, you do not need a trial at all.

-You can use mediation in all sorts of areas:
+You can use it in all sorts of areas:

 disputes between neighbors

 Probably not.
-When there is an imbalance in negotiating power, such as in cases of physical, emotional, or economic abuse, or if one party feels intimidated by the other, the result will probably be unfair.
+When there is an imbalance in power, such as in cases of physical, emotional, or economic abuse, or if you feel intimidated by the other person, the result will probably be unfair.

 If you decide to use mediation even though the other person intimidates you, you should have a lawyer.
-The mediation should take place with the parties in different rooms.
+The mediation should take place with you each in different rooms.

 before going to court